avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _WHO 2020: https://applications.emro.who.int/docs/WHOEMCSR314E-eng.pdf

-Due to its high virulence (ability to cause acute watery diarrhoea) and pandemic/epidemic-causing potential, the 7PET lineage is of major public health concern, while the other non-pandemic/non-epidemic lineages of *V. cholerae* are in comparison currently only of relatively minor public health concern.
+Due to its high virulence (ability to cause acute watery diarrhoea) and epidemic-causing potential, the 7PET lineage is of major public health concern, while the other non-epidemic lineages of *V. cholerae* are in comparison currently only of relatively minor public health concern.
-Therefore our focus in this course will be primarily on 7PET, and not the non-pandemic/non-epidemic lineages of *V. cholerae*.
+Therefore our focus in this course will be primarily on 7PET, and not the non-epidemic lineages of *V. cholerae*.
-However, some epidemiologists are monitoring these other non-pandemic/non-epidemic lineages, in case at some point in future they do evolve to be become far more infectious and/or far more virulent (e.g. `Hao et al 2023`_, `Smith et al 2021`_).
+However, some epidemiologists are monitoring these other non-epidemic lineages, in case at some point in future they do evolve to be become far more infectious and/or far more virulent (e.g. `Hao et al 2023`_, `Smith et al 2021`_).

 .. _Hao et al 2023: https://pubmed.ncbi.nlm.nih.gov/37146742/